AmirMotefaker/Uber-Data-Analysis/README.md

-# Uber Data Analysis using R
+# Uber Data Analysis usng R

 - With over 118 million users, 5 million drivers, and 6.3 billion trips with 17.4 million trips completed per day, Uber is the company behind the data for moving people and making deliveries hassle-free.
 - How are drivers assigned to riders cost-efficiently, and how is dynamic pricing leveraged to balance supply and demand?